-AEMO tests a number of alternative sequences focusing on the first 10 years in the DLT for a representative transmission outlook to determine the sequence and ensure results are not unduly influenced by the reference year mapping.
-The sequence that results in the most "typical" outcomes for key results such as the development of VRE and firm capacity is selected, to ensure the sequence chosen is not resulting in an outlier outcome.
+AEMO tests a number of alternatives to determine the sequence and ensure results are not unduly influenced by the reference year mapping.
+The sequence that results in the most "typical" outcomes for key results such as the development of VRE and firm capacity is selected to ensure the sequence chosen is not resulting in an outlier outcome.